penguinland/bridge_practice/README.md

 - `debugger/` is a utility for working on the codebase.
-If a problem's solution is incorrect but it's not obvious what went wrong or how to fix it, put the debug string into stdin to get the solution and the `dealer` program that generated it, which might help you find the problem.
+If a problem's solution is incorrect but it's not obvious what went wrong or how to fix it, put the debug string into stdin to get the solution and the `dealer` program that generated it, which might help you find the issue.
 - `make_dealer_prog` is for use when you want to do additional analysis on an auction.
 Put the `Action`s you want into the source code to get a `dealer` program about them.
 Then, edit it further to add the analysis you want,